darryl-chan/DSA3101-Project/README.md

    ```
    docker exec -it {name_of_webscrape_container_shown} python scrape_wrapper.py
    ```
-3. You will be prompted to provide necessary inputs
+3. You will be prompted to provide necessary inputs (More information about the inputs below)
    ```
    "What is the google review url:"
    "How many minutes do you want to scrape:"